AngellusMortis/sxm-docker/README.md

 >
 > Designed for PERSONAL USE ONLY
 >
-> sxm-player is a 100% unofficial project and you use it at your own
+> `sxm-player` is a 100% unofficial project and you use it at your own
 > risk.
 It is designed to be used for personal use with a small number
 > of users listening to it at once.
 Similar to playing music over a
 > speakers from the radio directly.
-Using sxm-player in any corporate
+Using `sxm-player` in any corporate
-> setting, to attempt to priate music, or to try to make a profit off
+> setting, to attempt to pirate music, or to try to make a profit off
 > your subscription may result in you getting in legal trouble.

 A pluggable SXM music player written in Python